byte-foundry/tutorial-content/content/Spacing handling in Prototypo/SpacingHandlingInPrototypo.md

 published: true
 reward:
 header: |
-  While working on your project you might want to ajust the spacing.
+  While working on your project you might want to adjust the spacing.
 We will show you how to do it from two ways inside the app.
 ---

-In typography, the concept of spacing is very important.
+In typography, the spacing of a font has a huge impact on its readability; it refers to the amount of space between the characters, and it’s as important as the letter itself.
 Good letter shapes without the proper spacing will not be good to use.
-A nice spacing optimize legibility, creating an even text "color" or visual texture between all characters, bringing rythm to the reading.
+A nice spacing optimizes legibility, creating an even text "color" or visual texture between all characters, bringing rhythm to the reading.
 Think about a drawing in black and white.
 There needs to be white to let the black shine.
 The same can be applied for a logo or a typeface.

 ## Adjusting the global spacing from the sliders